 What’s most frustrating as a leader, is trying to figure out what you should do about this.
+It’s not a leadership mistake you’re making on purpose – it’s the unintentional by product of being the boss.
 How do you get your team to understand they shouldn’t heed your word so mightily — without undermining your own point of view, or handcuffing yourself from being candid in what you say?
 Does this mean you can never vocalize a strong position, or ask a pointed question?

 “It can be easy not to realize how powerful a side comment from me as the leader/CEO/founder going “Oh, I don’t know about that,” to someone else can read as “Laura has vetoed this, this will never happen,” when maybe I mean like, “Why don’t you flesh that out more?”
 But I need to say that explicitly.”